The Challenges of College Student Life in the 1960s

 Parking Presents Problems, October 1966

 As every KSU student knows, the parking decks are always full, and this was true before the campus even opened!
-In The Sentinel’s second-ever issue, Student Journalist Dave Campbell lays out the rules of the Southern Tech campus that KJC was temporarily occupying before the
+In The Sentinel’s second-ever issue, Student Journalist Dave Campbell lays out the rules of the Southern Tech campus that KJC was temporarily occupying before the campus was complete.

 No Crying Towels for Sale, December 1966